 As the world’s largest importer, the United States’ import process is nothing short of complex.
 Besides the usual paperwork needed for any ocean freight shipment such as the Bill of Lading or packing list, there’s also a great deal of other expenses such as fees and taxes to consider.
 In this post, we’ll take a deeper look into one of them: the customs bond.

-A customs bond is like an insurance policy that guarantees payment of all duties and fees related to a shipment.
+A customs bond is a financial guarantee requiered by US customs border protection (CBP) that ensures that any duties, taxes, or penalties related to your imported goods will be paid.
 As an importer, you purchase a bond from a surety company, who guarantees the US government that all corresponding shipment fees will be paid for.

 By bonding the importer, the surety company is bounded by the importer’s responsibilities.
 Should the importer fail to honor his payments, the surety company may be obligated to do so on behalf and honor the bond conditions before then taking legal action against the importer.